CNAG-Biomedical-Informatics/pheno-ranker/docs/faq.md

     Finally, store the data in your database as you will usually do.

     ##### last change 2023-10-13 by Manuel Rueda [:fontawesome-brands-github:](https://github.com/mrueda)

+??? faq "Can I Perform MDS with Jaccard Indices?"
+    Yes, you can perform Multidimensional Scaling (MDS) using a matrix of Jaccard indicess.
+To use MDS, which typically requires dissimilarity data, you'll need to convert your Jaccard similarity matrix into a dissimilarity matrix.
+This is done by subtracting the Jaccard similarity scores from 1, where the formula is `Dissimilarity = 1 - Similarity`.
+This conversion ensures that higher similarities translate into shorter distances for MDS, facilitating accurate low-dimensional representations of the data.

+    Example `R` code:

+    ```R
+    # Load the matrix of Jaccard similarities from a text file
+    data <- as.matrix(read.table("matrix.txt", header = TRUE, row.names = 1))

+    # Convert Jaccard similarity matrix to a dissimilarity (distance) matrix
+    dissimilarity_matrix <- 1 - data

+    # Perform classical Multidimensional Scaling (MDS) using the dissimilarity matrix
+    # 'eig=TRUE' allows the function to return eigenvalues
+    # 'k=2' sets the number of dimensions for the MDS output
+    fit <- cmdscale(dissimilarity_matrix, eig=TRUE, k=2)

+    # Additional analysis and plotting code here
+    ...
+    ```

+    ##### last change 2024-04-15 by Manuel Rueda [:fontawesome-brands-github:](https://github.com/mrueda)

 ## Installation